karlotness/style-transfer/caffe_utils/README.md

 the convolution kernel and bias values and store them in an `.npz` file suitable for reading with [NumPy](http://www.numpy.org/).

-The original `.caffemodel` files can be obtained from the These files can be obtained from the Visual Geometry Group's [website](http://www.robots.ox.ac.uk/~vgg/research/very_deep/).
+The original `.caffemodel` files can be obtained from the Visual Geometry Group's [website](http://www.robots.ox.ac.uk/~vgg/research/very_deep/).

 ## Extracted Format